PauloPhagula/f.js/README.md

 Extensions are loaded in your application when it starts.
 They allow you to add features to the application, and are available to the `Modules` through dependency Injection.

 The framework provides some extensions on it's own with some basic functionallity but they're not required to use it, in fact they're not part of the build at all.
-You must get them from the [ext](./ext) folder
+You must get them from the [src/ext](./src/ext) folder.

+Note: **The HTTP extension depends on the new (fetch API)[https://fetch.spec.whatwg.org/].
+Before using it, [make sure the targeted browsers for your app support it](http://caniuse.com/#search=fetch).
+If they don't, please consider using the (gituhub/fetch polyfill)[https://github.com/github/fetch] or writting your own extension to support old XHR!**.

 ### Sandbox